 What happens on a course at SSE?

-You’ll be in a group of about 20 people, of different ages and from different backgrounds.
-The SSE has no exams or academic entry requirements to get on a course.
+You’ll be in a group of around 20 people, of different ages and from different backgrounds.
+There are no exams or academic entry requirements to get on an SSE course.
 At the SSE we believe practical experience outweighs paper qualifications.
 Each course is made up of different elements, depending on the programme:

 We call speakers on our courses ‘witnesses.’
 Our witness pool is made up of social entrepreneurs from across the sector, including organisations such as the Big Issue, Fifteen, and the Eden Project.